Frequently Asked Questions

 Do I need a computer?

-You will need a computer with high speed internet access to successfully complete the requirements for the degree.
+You will need a computer that is less than five years old with high speed internet access to successfully complete the requirements for the degree.
 You will also need current software in order to upload and open files in Microsoft Word, PowerPoint and Excel.
+Specific suggestions for your computer include:

 Is there technical support?